 Connecting flights take you to your destination via another city.
 If you have a connecting flight, you will have to change your aircraft on the way.
 Some airports are difficult to navigate, so make sure you have plenty of time to get to your next flight.

-- Online connections are those where you continue to fly with the same airline company, despite changing aircrafts.
+- Online connections are those where you continue to fly with the same airline company, despite changing aircraft.
 When your first plane gets a bit delayed, the airline company contacts the aircraft of your second flight to wait for you.
 For longer delays, they easily handle booking you on their upcoming flight to your final destination.

-- Interline connections are those where you change not only aircraft but also airline companies for your upcoming flight towards the final destination.
+- Interline connections are those where you change not only aircraft but also airline companies for your upcoming flight toward the final destination.
 If your first flight is running late, inform the flight attendants that you have an interline connection.
 This way, at least they can help you get off the plane faster.

 Through service flight

 Your aircraft is heading straight to your destination directly and you don’t have any connections.
 However, when you see through service on your plane ticket, expect your plane to make routine stops on the way to the final destination.
 During these stops, you are expected to remain on the plane.

 Most of the time you won’t even see the stops listed on your plane ticket.
 So contact your airline company to find out where your plane will be stopping and for how long.